slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Don’t tell your kids how to live.
 Live fully and let them see.
 Spend only half the money you think you should, but double the time with them.

 <!--
+- we become good parents when you start to control yourself instead of controlling your child.
 - If you don’t have kids you’ll be the first organism of your direct ancestors to not reproduce since the beggining of life.
 - we are raising weak men and girls who need validation because their father wasn’t there.
 - teenagers = treated like children but expected to act like adults